The Québec maritime Blog

 Here are a few tour ideas to inspire you:

-- A guided tour of Harrington Harbour will open the doors on this village made famous by the Québec film Seducing Dr. Lewis (which is worth seeing, if you haven’t already done so); this tour includes fantastic stories full of local flavour.
+- A guided tour of Harrington Harbour will open the doors on this village made famous by the Québec film Seducing Doctor Lewis (which is worth seeing, if you haven’t already!); this tour includes fantastic stories full of local flavour.

 - A trip to Tête-à-la-Baleine will introduce you to the island’s unusual way of life with a visit to the Jos-Hébert House and Providence Island (where locals spend the summer as of the beginning of the fishing season).

 A trip to La Romaine is an opportunity to meet members of one of the last nomadic Innu communities where you can learn about some of their enduring traditions.